Faroukkotob/voxelmorph_demo/README.md

-I have a venv setup on my machine with all the requiremtns install
+I have a venv setup on my machine with all the requiremtns installed
 - running on python 3.8 and tensorflow 2.10.1

 What i did first is to install neurite and voxelmorph through these commands:
 - pip install https://github.com/adalca/neurite/archive/refs/heads/dev.zip
 - pip install https://github.com/voxelmorph/voxelmorph/archive/refs/heads/dev.zip

-And that images have to be normalized between 0 and 1
+And that images have to be normalized between 0 and 1 - running a py script file on the images .nii / .nii,gz

-Using this the register.py script from here:
+Then getting the register.py script from here:
 - https://github.com/voxelmorph/voxelmorph/blob/dev/scripts/tf/register.py

 and the weights from here: